jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Classic story](/img\diagrams\romeo-juliet.jpg)
 _Good stories will always be told._

 **Art films**: are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
-They think they have all the answers and don't need to test them out.
+They think they already have all the answers.
 The art story is about not overcoming obstacles of being lonely, or hating one's job.
-The main character is thus selfish, self-important; a con-artist.
+The main character is thus selfish and self-important; a con-artist.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

 The result is stories with no storyline and no antagonist.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Art stories are surprising to the point of being weird, with a conclusion that doesn't improve reality because the main character didn't even try to.

-Without logical surprises, art films need to get weirder and more self-obessesd to maintain interest.
+Without a hero fighting to overcome a problem, art films need to get weirder and more self-obessesd to maintain interest.
 To insulate themselves from criticism, art filmmakers usually give themselves awards, grandeur, and titles.
 They dream of being like their main characters—on stages talking about themselves in a bout of self-gratification.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmNippyCockatiel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Watch the entire thing if you can.
-Ricky Gervais is yelling at a heirarchy, who are so distanced from the frontline, they've lost touch.
-They virtue signal, as Christian nobility once did, to make themselves feel better._
+_Ricky Gervais is yelling at a heirarchy, who are so distanced from the frontline, they've lost touch.
+They virtue signal, as Christian nobility once did, to justify their unjustifiable wealth and prestige.
+There are alot of parrells between Hollywood elite and late European royals._

 **Spectacle movies**:- is about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.